 Pan Seared Fish with Tamarind Sauce is an easy recipe that gives you a tasty flaky fish with a spicy crust in a tangy sauce.
 It is low in calories and carbs, high in protein and healthy fats!

-Last week I had posted a tasty low carb alternative to mashed potatoes – Tahini Creamed Yellow Squash with Caramelized Shallots – which I had served with the delicious Fish recipe posted on this page.
+The seared fish recipe below pairs well with Tahini Creamed Yellow Squash with Caramelized Shallots, a tasty low carb alternative to mashed potatoes.
 These are quick and easy recipes with a strong influence of Mediterranean and Middle eastern flavors.
-Now that’s what I call – healthy that is easy and tasty!
-These two recipes together are a great combo for weight management, diabetic/heart healthy or even a general healthy diet.
+They are a great combo for weight management, diabetic/heart healthy or even a general healthy diet.

 Fish is a low calorie source of good quality protein.
 Additionally, it is low in saturated fat but high in the heart healthy unsaturated fats.
 Especially the cold water fatty fish such as Salmon, Herring, Tuna, Sardines, Mackerel etc. are great sources of long chain omega 3 fatty acids.
 There is strong evidence that eating fish at least two to three times a week can be good for the heart and blood vessels.